Itanya-hub/hotel_program/README.md

 5. Rooms Not Switching Between Available and Unavailable (This was one of the hardest part)

 ❌ Couldn't find the way to switch room status between Available and Unavailable.
 I can change from Available to Unavailable but I couldn’t make it work the other way around.
-I spent hours trying to make a room return from Unavailable to Available again, then finally I found out that problem was that LoadRooms() was called right after SaveRooms() — reloading the old data and overwriting my change.
-✅ Fixed by removing LoadRooms() from helper functions and adding explicit methods:
+I spent hours trying to make a room return from Unavailable to Available again, ✅ Fixed by removing LoadRooms() from helper functions and adding explicit methods:
 SetRoomUnavailable() and SetRoomAvailable() and add into case logic block (option5)which is the easiest way for the user to reset a room status to Available

 6. Menu Options Reordered

-❌ The original order (option from main menu) (1,5,2,4...) was confusing.
+❌ The original order (option login from main menu as 1,5,2,4...) was confusing.
-✅ I restructured the switch block to follow natural logic flow from Available → Check-In → Check-Out → Maintenance → Logs.
+✅ I restructured the switch block to follow natural logic flow from Available → Check-In → Check-Out → Maintenance → Available For Booking (again)→  Logs.
-This made testing and user experience much smoother and I think this makes more sense.
+This makes testing and user experience much smoother and I think this makes more sense.